jj-jakub/AndroidEnergyConsumer/README.md

 ## Available features:
-- Perform CPU load by doing calculations operations with given amount of handlers (threads)
+- Perform CPU load by doing calculations operations with given amount of threads
-- CPU load by doing multiplications operations with given amount of handlers (threads)
+- CPU load by doing multiplications operations with given amount of threads
 - Bluetooth module load by performing continuous scanning in search of other bluetooth devices
 - GPS module load by requesting continuous location updates
 - GPS module load by requesting location updates